acatangiu/sysgenid-dbus/README.md

    called while system is quiesced.
 When workload is resumed by the overseer, on the first call into these libs, they will safely JIT readjust.
-   Users of this lazy on-demand readjustment model should not enable watcher tracking since doing so would introduce a logical deadlock: lazy adjustments happen only after un-quiesce, but un-quiesce is blocked until all tracked watchers are up-to-date.
+   Users of this lazy on-demand readjustment model should not use the DBus interface or at least not enable watcher tracking since doing so would introduce a logical deadlock: lazy adjustments happen only after un-quiesce, but un-quiesce is blocked until all tracked watchers are up-to-date.